splunk/kafka-connect-splunk/README.md

 Workers and sink tasks should work with your SSL secured cluster.

 ### SASL/GSSAPI (Kerberos)
-This section documents how to configure Kafka Connect If your Kafka Cluster is secured using [Kerberos](http://kafka.apache.org/documentation/#security_sasl_kerberos).
+This section documents how to configure Kafka Connect if your Kafka Cluster is secured using [Kerberos](http://kafka.apache.org/documentation/#security_sasl_kerberos).

 Configure the Kafka Connect worker and consumer settings to use Kerberos in **config/connect-distributed.properties**